hansroh/skitai/README.txt

 **Config changed**

+1. In [server] section, from proxy = yes|no, to enable_proxy = yes|no

-M2Crypto dependency has been removed, then [certification] section had been entirely removed.
+2. M2Crypto dependency has been removed, then [certification] section had been entirely removed.

 .. code:: python